Tutorial: Migrate SQL Server to an Azure SQL Managed Instance online using DMS

 Create an Azure Database Migration Service instance

-In the Azure portal, select + Create a resource, search for Azure Database Migration Service, and then select Azure Database Migration Service from the drop-down list.
+In the Azure portal menu or on the Home page, select Create a resource.
+Search for and select Azure Database Migration Service.

 On the Azure Database Migration Service screen, select Create.

-Select a SKU from the Premium pricing tier.
+- Select an SKU from the Premium pricing tier.

 Online migrations are supported only when using the Premium tier.